Qiskit/qiskit-metapackage/docs/aqua/algorithms.rst

     quantum gates.
 In Aqua, the mct operation provides support for arbitrary numbers of controls, in particular, 3 or above.

-    Currently two different implementation strategies are included: *basic* and *advanced*.
+    Currently three different implementation strategies are included: *basic*, *advanced*, and *noancilla*.
 The basic mode employs a textbook implementation, where a series of ``ccx`` Toffoli gates are linked together in a ``V`` shape to achieve the desired Multiple-Control Toffoli operation.
 This mode requires :math:`n-2` ancillary qubits, where :math:`n` is the number of controls.
 For the advanced mode, the ``cccx`` and ``ccccx`` operations are achieved without needing ancillary qubits.
-Multiple-Control Toffoli operations for higher number of controls (5 and above) are implemented recursively using these lower-number-of-control cases.
+Multiple-Control Toffoli operations for higher
+    number of controls (5 and above) are implemented recursively using these lower-number-of-control cases.
+For the noancilla mode, no ancillary qubits are needed even for higher number of controls.
+This uses a technique of spliting multiple-control Toffoli operations, which is efficient up to 8 controls but gets inefficient in the number of required basic gates for values above.
+This technique relies on ``mcu1``, see :ref:`mcux` for more information.

     Aqua's mct operation can be invoked from a ``QuantumCircuit`` object using the ``mct`` API, which expects a list ``q_controls`` of control qubits, a target qubit ``q_target``, and a list ``q_ancilla`` of ancillary qubits.
-    An optional keyword
-    argument ``mode`` can also be passed in to indicate whether the ``'basic'`` or ``'advanced'`` mode is chosen.
+    An optional keyword argument ``mode`` can also be passed in to indicate whether the ``'basic'``, ``'advanced'``, or ``'noancilla'`` mode is chosen.
     If omitted, this argument defaults to ``'basic'``.

+.. _mcux:

+.. topic:: Multiple-Control U1 and U3 Rotation (MCU1 and MCU3) Operation

+    The *Multiple-Control Rotation (mcu)* operation, implements a U1 (`u1`) or a U3 (`u3`) rotation gate on a single target qubit with an arbitrary number of control qubits.
+The MCU1 operation takes one rotation angle as input parameter, whereas the MCU3 operation takes three for arbitrary rotations.
+No ancillary qubits are needed.
+It is efficiently implemented by using a grey code sequence for up to 8 control qubits.
+For larger number of controls this implementation gets very inefficient.

+    Aqua's mcu1 and mcu3 operations can be invoked from a ``QuantumCircuit`` object and expect a list ``control_qubits`` of control qubits and a target qubit ``target_qubit`` as well as an angle ``theta`` for the mcu1 and additionally two angles ``phi`` and ``lam`` for the mcu3.

 .. _quantum-algorithms: